 Scott J. Hunter

-Scott J. Hunter is the author of two books of poetry, The Meeting of the Traveler and the Magus, and Sledgehammer Poetry.
+Scott J. Hunter is the author of a memoir and two books of poetry.
 After spending twenty years addicted to LSD, marijuana, and alcohol, he discovered recovery in the AA and NA programs.
-Replacing substance abuse with landscaping and ultrarunning, he owned Philosophical Gardening, a boutique landscape company, for thirty years until he retired.
-Ultrarunning became his avocation.
-In 2000, Scott became the 138th runner to complete the Grand Slam of Ultrarunning, four 100-mile races, Western States 100-Mile Endurance Run, Vermont 100 Endurance Run, Leadville Trail 100 Run: The Race Across the Sky, and Wasatch Front 100 Mile Endurance Run in a ten-week period.
-Scott’s ability to survive and recover from his addiction, as well as his achievements as an ultrarunner, is a testament to his determination.
+Replacing substance abuse with landscaping and ultra running, he owned Philosophical Gardening, a boutique landscape company, for thirty years until he retired.
+Ultra running became his avocation.
+In 2000, Scott became the 138th runner to complete the Grand Slam of Ultrarunning, four 100-mile races: Western States 100-Mile Endurance Run; Vermont 100 Endurance Run; Leadville Trail 100 Run: The Race Across the Sky; and Wasatch Front 100 Mile Endurance Run in a ten-week period.
+Scott’s ability to survive and recover from his addiction, as well as his achievements as an ultra runner, is a testament to his determination.
 He’s become an inspiration to many.
-His current work, a memoir entitled AND THE MONKEY LETS GO, published by Mascot Books, relates an amazing journey fueled with psychedelics, pot, and drink that led to two spiritual awakenings, one when he attended his first AA meeting and the second when he solved the koan given to him fifteen years earlier by a Buddhist monk in Thailand.
+His memoir AND THE MONKEY LETS GO, published by Mascot Books, relates an amazing journey fueled with psychedelics, pot, and drink that led to two spiritual awakenings, one when he attended his first AA meeting, and the second when he solved the koan given to him fifteen years earlier by a Buddhist monk in Thailand.
 Following those awakenings, Scott describes the discovery of the causes of his addictions and the accomplished life he now leads.

 And the Monkey Lets Go: Memoirs Through Illusion and Doubt